 O-Team assists in coordinating and implementing the First Year Day of Service and Opening Day which includes Convocation, FYRE, and several other events.
 O-Team members are positive role-models for first year students and possess knowledge of campus resources, student organizations, processes, and university events/activities.

 First Year Office Assistants

 FYE office assistants support the first year experience office by staffing the reception desk, answering phones and referring students to appropriate resources.
 Office assistants provide support for a variety of projects including advertising events, scheduling appointments, keeping the office organized, and carrying out administrative tasks.
-FYE office assistants typically work between five and 10 hours per week (depending on schedule and availability) and are paid an hourly rate of $12 per hour.
+FYE office assistants typically work between five and ten hours per week (depending on schedule and availability).
 Applicants for the office assistant position must have work-study through financial aid and possess strong customer service skills.

-Mentors are undergraduate student staff who work out of the first year experience office, coordinate programs and events, and serve as a resource for first year and transfer students with questions or concerns in addition to other position responsibilities.
-Mentors typically work five to 10 hours a week (depending on schedule and availability) and are paid an hourly rate of $12.50 per hour.
+Mentors are undergraduate student staff who work out of the first year experience office, coordinate programs and events, serve as a resource for first year and transfer students with questions or concerns in addition to other position responsibilities.
+Mentors typically work five to ten hours a week (depending on schedule and availability).